 Mt.
 Everest gets its name after Sir George Everest which was recommended by Andrew Waugh.

-The Himalayas in Asia have the highest ranges of the mountain in the world.
+The Himalayas in Asia has the highest ranges of the mountain in the world.
 It spread across six countries which are India, Nepal, China, Pakistan, Afghanistan, and Bhutan.

 Well, it is situated in what is called as Solu Khumbu region of Nepal.
 The neighboring peaks like Mt.
 Lhotse and Nuptse are included in the massif of Mt.
 Everest.

 During the Mt.
 Everest summit worker of highlands set up four camps in different height.
-Main base camp of Everest summit is situated at 5335m and high camps are located at height of 6100 m, 6500 m, 7400 m, and 8000 m and of course the summit at 8848 m.
+The main base camp of the Everest summit is situated at 5335m and high camps are located at a height of 6100 m, 6500 m, 7400 m, and 8000 m, and of course the summit at 8848 m.

 Table of Contents